zrromano/Photon/README.md

 'Ayu' (I use the Ayu Dark color scheme; not neccessary) 'GitLens - Git supercharged'
 'Prettier - Code formatter'
-    * Make sure format on save is turned on in VScode settings and set default formatter to: esbenp.prettier-vscode
-'Simple React Snippets'
+    * Make sure format on save is turned on in VScode settings and set default formatter to esbenp.prettier-vscode 'Simple React Snippets'
 ```